cqse/teamscale-jacoco-agent/agent/README.md

 - `ignore-duplicates`: forces JaCoCo to ignore duplicate class files.
 This is the default to make the initial setup of the tool as easy as possible.
 However, this should be disabled for productive use if possible.
   See the special section on `ignore-duplicates` below.
-- `upload-url`: an HTTP(S) URL to which to upload generated XML files.
-The XML files will be zipped before the upload.
-  Note that you still need to specify an `out` directory where failed uploads are stored.
-- `upload-metadata`: paths to files that should also be included in uploaded zips.
-Separate multiple paths with a semicolon.
-  You can use this to include useful meta data about the deployed application with the coverage, e.g. its version number.
 - `logging-config`: path to a [logback][] configuration XML file (other configuration formats are not supported at the moment).
   Use this to change the logging behaviour of the agent.
 Some sample configurations are provided with the agent in the `logging` folder, e.g. to enable debug logging or log directly to the console.
 (For details see path format)